StephenSaylor/Good-README-generator/README.md

 -[Questions](#questions)

 ## Installation
-install inquirer then node index in the terminal
+First install inquirer then type 'node index' to run the application

 ## Usage
-to create quick professional readme files
+To quickly create README's from question prompts in the command line

 ## License
 MIT License: https://opensource.org/licenses/MIT